-An academic score will be assigned to each student by using cumulative grade point average, the last three full-time semesters while working toward a undergraduate degree, (summer not included) and average undergraduate course load.
+An academic score will be assigned to each student by using cumulative grade point average, the last three full-time semesters grade point average while working toward an undergraduate degree, (summer not included) and average undergraduate course load.
 Cumulative GPA must be at least 3.00/4.00.
 Grades for repeated courses are averaged for calculation of GPA.
 The academic score will constitute 40 percent of the total score.

 Non Academic Evaluation

-Each applicant will be scored by the Admissions Committee based upon non academic factors.
+Each Missouri resident and select out of state applicants will be scored by the Admissions Committee based upon non academic factors.
 The committee will evaluate the following:

 - Motivation and concepts of the veterinary profession